552020/C-_Module_00/Docs/Namespace.md

 ## Definition

 We can define a namespace with the `namespace` keyword.
-Inside the namespace we then define the members of that namespace
+Inside the namespace we then define the members of that namespace.

 ```c++